Mies van der Rohe & His Iconic Buildings

 Martin Luther King Memorial Library designed by Mies van de Rohe

 The Martin Luther King Jr. Memorial Library in Washington, D.C. was the last building by Mies who died in 1969 before he saw its completion in 1972.
 It is the only library designed by the architect and a rare example of modern architecture in Washington.
 In his work transparency and light stand as metaphors for freedom and knowledge, the very principles of Dr. King’s life teachings.
-The library has been under extensive renovation under the architectural film Mecanoo for three years but is due to reopen this year.
+The library was under extensive renovation under the architectural film Mecanoo for three years and reopen in 2020.

 Mies van de Rohe Chair Designs